khaledabdelfatah/BV_UG/docs/usecases/advanced_payments/index.md

-# Advanced Payments
+# **Advanced Payments**

-The **Advanced Payments Dashboard** offers a comprehensive view of General Ledger (GL) balances against prepayments.
-It is a valuable tool for financial analysts and accounts payable teams, enabling efficient tracking and management of supplier advances, prepayment balances, and outstanding application statuses over time.
+The **Advanced Payments Dashboard** provides a centralized and insightful view of General Ledger (GL) accounts versus prepayment activity.
+Designed for finance teams and business analysts, this dashboard streamlines the monitoring, reconciliation, and investigation of supplier advances and outstanding balances.

 ## Key Features

-- **Aging Analysis**: Monitor the aging of supplier prepayments to identify overdue or long-standing balances.
+- Track the aging of supplier prepayments to identify long-standing or overdue balances.
-- **GL Reconciliation**: Compare prepayment balances against GL records to ensure accuracy and consistency.
+- Compare prepayment balances against General Ledger entries to ensure data consistency and accuracy.
-- **Issue Identification**: Detect and investigate unapplied or partially applied prepayments.
+- Identify unapplied or partially applied prepayments requiring action or investigation.
-- **Financial Planning Support**: Facilitate decision-making for financial reconciliation and cash flow management.
+- Support strategic decisions related to cash flow and supplier payment reconciliation.

 ## Summary Visualizations

-The dashboard includes a set of high-level visualizations to provide actionable insights:
+The dashboard offers intuitive visual representations that help users interpret data quickly and effectively:

-1. **GL vs. Prepayment Balances**:
+### 1. **GL vs. Prepayment Balances**

-    - Bar charts illustrate the relationship between GL balances and supplier prepayments.
+- Two bar charts show the relationship between GL balances and corresponding prepayments.
-    - Two separate charts represent different accounts: **18220** and **18246**.
+    - Separate views are provided for:
+        - **GL Account 18220**
+        - **GL Account 18246**
-    - Quickly identify discrepancies or inconsistencies in financial records.
+- These comparisons help users detect mismatches or unusual variances in financial postings.

-2. **Annual Trends**:
+### 2. **Prepayment Balance by Year**

-    - A line chart highlights year-over-year changes in prepayment balances.
+- A line chart visualizes the yearly evolution of total prepayment balances.
-    - This trend analysis aids in strategic planning and identifies periods of increased financial activity or delays in application.

-These visualizations empower stakeholders to detect anomalies, monitor financial performance, and prioritize reconciliation efforts effectively.
+- Users can easily identify trends, such as:
+    - Growth in outstanding prepayments
+    - Delays in invoice applications
+    - Shifts in supplier payment behavior over time

+!!! info "You can find the last update timestamp at the top right corner of the dashboard.
+The dashboard refreshes automatically on a daily basis."